amplifying-fsharp/fsharplang/spec/provided-types.md

 always return false.
 Provided types used in return types and argument positions may be array `symbol` types, see below.

-- By default provided type definitions which are reference types are considered to support `null` literals.
+- By default, provided type definitions which are reference types are considered to support `null` literals.

 A provided type definition may have the `AllowNullLiteralAttribute` with value `false` in